LiyucanEDU/OrganAge/README.md

-# OrganAge
+# Synergistic and Heterogeneous Aging Using Composite Phenotypes and Multiple Organ Systems Aging Clocks
-## Synergistic and heterogeneous aging: insights from composite phenotypes and multiple organ systems aging clocks
+## This repository contains the core analysis code and supporting materials for the article